akousic/hello-world/README.md

 # hello-world
-This is to learn the features of Github
+This is to learn the features of Github.
+This is an edit done from first branch